 - 1 can (14 ounces) sauerkraut, rinsed and drained

 - 1/2 teaspoon sugar

 - 1 bacon strip, diced

-- In a large bowl, combine the ham, rice, 3/4 cup onions, 1 teaspoon salt and 1/8 teaspoon pepper; crumble beef over mixture and mix gently.
+- In a bowl, combine the beef, ham, rice, 3/4 cup onions, 1 teaspoon salt and 1/8 teaspoon pepper; mix gently.

 Originally published as Sauerkraut Beef Supper in Casserole Cookbook 2001, p68